pytask-dev/pytask/docs/source/tutorials/how_to_select_tasks.md

 and an iteration counter.
 Multiple arguments are separated via dashes.

 :::{seealso}
-See this {ref}`section <how-to-parametrize-a-task-the-id>` for more information how ids for parametrized tasks are generated.
+Read this {ref}`section <how-to-parametrize-a-task-the-id>` for more information on how ids for repeated tasks are created and can be customized.
 :::